 An article must have been published in a journal issue or collection with a publication date during the calendar year prior to the WiG conference at which the award will be announced.
 The work must present original new research that makes a significant contribution to the field of feminist German studies; collaborative publications are also accepted.
 The author(s) must haven an up-to-date WiG members at the time of submission.
 Articles may be written in either German or English.

-Applications for the 2020 prize close on April 15, 2021.
+Applications for the 2023 prize close in the spring of 2023 (date TBD).
 Electronic submissions will be accepted at firstname.lastname@example.org.

 Zantop Travel Award for Graduate Students